IAS 39

+Overview and History

 IAS 39: Financial Instruments: Recognition and Measurement was an international accounting standard which outlined the requirements for the recognition and measurement of financial assets, financial liabilities, and some contracts to buy or sell non-financial items.
-It was released by the International Accounting Standards Board (IASB) in 2003, and was replaced in 2014 by IFRS 9, which became effective in 2018.
+It was released by the International Accounting Standards Board (IASB) in December 2003 as a revision of the original 1998 version.
+The standard was largely replaced in 2014 by IFRS 9, which became effective for annual periods beginning on or after 1 January 2018.
+Despite this replacement, IAS 39 remains relevant for entities that choose an accounting policy to continue to apply the hedge accounting requirements of IAS 39 instead of IFRS 9.

-It was adopted by the European Union in 2004.
+Adoption in the European Union

-In 2005, the EU also introduced the fair value and hedging provision of the amended version of IAS 39.
+The standard was adopted by the European Union in 2004, though with a specific "carve-out" regarding macro-hedging requirements.
+In 2005, the EU also introduced the fair value and hedging provision of the amended version of IAS 39 to align with international practices.

+Reclassification and Global Convergence

-The EU version was changed at the end of 2008 in response to the 2008 financial crisis.
-The comparative accounting measures in the United States are FAS 133 and FAS 157.
-The Financial Accounting Standards Board (FASB) released a 'FASB Staff Position' statement in October 2008, in response to the 2008 financial crisis.
+The EU version was changed at the end of 2008 in response to the 2008 financial crisis, allowing for the reclassification of certain financial instruments under stressed market conditions.
+The comparative accounting measures in the United States are provided by FAS 133 and FAS 157, which serve similar functions for recognition and measurement.
+The Financial Accounting Standards Board (FASB) released a 'FASB Staff Position' statement in October 2008 to align fair value measurement practices with the IASB's guidance in response to the global crisis.

+Illustrative Examples

+1. Financial Assets at Fair Value Through Profit or Loss (FVTPL)

+Scenario: An entity purchases shares for $10,000 for short-term trading.
+At year-end, the market value has increased to $11,500.